 Merit scholarships are awarded to new students whose high school records demonstrate strong academic achievement, leadership and potential for success at Assumption College.
 Students who are accepted for admission to Assumption are automatically considered for a merit scholarship up to $24,000 per year.

 Institutional merit-based scholarships are renewable each year, provided students maintain the specified grade point average.

 First-Year Student Merit Scholarships

 2018-2019 Transfer Student Merit Scholarships

 |Pesse Scholarship||up to $14,000|

 Light the Way Scholarship

-Recently announced, the Light the Way Scholarship recognizes and supports students who demonstrate an outstanding contribution and leadership in innovation, peer engagement, social justice and community service.
-Up to 50, $24,000 awards offered.
+The Light the Way Scholarship recognizes and supports students who demonstrate an outstanding contribution and leadership in innovation, peer engagement, social justice and community service.
+Up to 50, $26,000 per year awards are offered.
 For more information about this scholarship, click here.

 Assumption College Grant